Vedanta: Achintya-Bheda-Abheda

-Advaita Vedanta (non-dualism)
+Advaita Vedanta

-Advaita Vedanta (IAST Advaita Vedānta; Sanskrit: अद्वैत वेदान्त), propounded by Gaudapada (7th century) and Adi Shankara (8th century), espouses non-dualism and monism.
+Advaita Vedanta (IAST Advaita Vedānta; Sanskrit: (अद्वैत वेदान्त), propounded by Gaudapada (7th century) and Adi Shankara (9th century), but popularized by Vidyaranya (14th century) and 19th-20th century neo-Vedantins, espouses non-dualism and monism.
 Brahman is held to be the sole unchanging metaphysical reality and identical to the individual Atman.
 The physical world, on the other hand, is always-changing empirical Maya.
 The absolute and infinite Atman-Brahman is realized by a process of negating everything relative, finite, empirical and changing.

-The school accepts no duality, no limited individual souls (Atman / Jivatman), and no separate unlimited cosmic soul.
+The school accepts no duality, no limited individual souls (Atman / Jīvatman), and no separate unlimited cosmic soul.
 All souls and their existence across space and time are considered to be the same oneness.
 Spiritual liberation in Advaita is the full comprehension and realization of oneness, that one's unchanging Atman (soul) is the same as the Atman in everyone else, as well as being identical to Brahman.

-Vishishtadvaita Vedanta (qualified non-dualism)
+Vishishtadvaita Vedanta

-Vishishtadvaita, propounded by Ramanuja (11–12th century), asserts that Jivatman (human souls) and Brahman (as Vishnu) are different, a difference that is never transcended.
+Vishishtadvaita, propounded by Ramanuja (11–12th century), asserts that Jīvatman (human souls) and Brahman (as Vishnu) are different, a difference that is never transcended.
 With this qualification, Ramanuja also affirmed monism by saying that there is unity of all souls and that the individual soul has the potential to realize identity with the Brahman.
-Vishishtadvaita, like Advaita, is a non-dualistic school of Vedanta in a qualified way, and both begin by assuming that all souls can hope for and achieve the state of blissful liberation.
+Vishishtadvaita is a qualified non-dualistic school of Vedanta and like Advaita, begins by assuming that all souls can hope for and achieve the state of blissful liberation.
 On the relation between the Brahman and the world of matter (Prakriti), Vishishtadvaita states both are two different absolutes, both metaphysically true and real, neither is false or illusive, and that saguna Brahman with attributes is also real.
 Ramanuja states that God, like man, has both soul and body, and the world of matter is the glory of God's body.
 The path to Brahman (Vishnu), according to Ramanuja, is devotion to godliness and constant remembrance of the beauty and love of the personal god (bhakti of saguna Brahman).

-Swaminarayan Darshana

-The Swaminarayan Darshana, also called Akshar Purushottam Darshan by the BAPS, was propounded by Swaminarayan (1781-1830 CE) and is rooted in Ramanuja's Vishishtadvaita.
-It asserts that Parabrahman (Purushottam, Narayana) and Aksharbrahman are two distinct eternal realities.
-Adherents believe that they can achieve moksha, or freedom from the cycle of birth and death, by becoming aksharrup (or brahmarup), that is, by attaining qualities similar to Akshar (or Aksharbrahman) and worshipping Purushottam (or Parabrahman; the supreme living entity; God).